davidbrobins/davidbrobins.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Physics and Mathematics, with Highest Honors, Swarthmore College, 2019
-* Ph.D in Physics, University of Michigan, 2025 (expected)
+* Ph.D in Physics, University of Michigan, 2025

 Research Experience
 ======
-* Graduate Student Research Assistant (2020-present)
+* Graduate Student Research Assistant (2020-2025)
   * University of Michigan, LSA Physics
   * Topic: Leveraging machine learning and hydrodynamic simulations of galaxy formation to illuminate the effects of incident radiation fields on atomic gas cooling and heating functions